adamjgrant/Kickstart-Tour/README.md

 ### Each card has several properties.
 Some are optional.

     content: "Click here to submit" # Required
-    next: "Got it"
+    next: "Got it" # Optional
-    top: "30px" # These four map directly to CSS
+    top: "30px" # These four are optional and map directly to CSS
     bottom: null
     left: "20px"
     right: null

+    parent: # Optional parent container for the tour card.
+            # Remember to style this parent with position: relative
+            # The passed in element should be a js DOM object.

 ### Playing